shortstheory/shortstheory.github.io/_posts/2022-09-13-year-of-work.md

 ### + 💰💰💰

-Yes, the cost of rent in the Bay Area is high.
+Yes, the cost of living in the Bay Area is high.
 But tech jobs in the Bay Area pay *really* well, given my living expenses.
 More than anything, I feel like I've finally graduated from the student life when I don't flinch at paying for a $15 entree.
 In the US, money gives you freedom and I feel like I've had more freedom living here than I've ever had before.

 ### + Learned to contribute meaningfully to a big company 🏢